 Sources: Inside Mortgage Finance and Urban Institute.
-Last updated November 2022.
+Last updated February 2023.

-MORTGAGE INSURANCE
+MORTGAGE INSURANCE ACTIVITY

 FHA premiums rose significantly in the years following the housing crash, with annual premiums rising from 50 to 135 basis points between 2008 to 2013 as FHA worked to shore up its finances.
-In January 2015, President Obama announced a 50 bps cut in annual insurance premiums, making FHA mortgages more attractive than GSE mortgages for the overwhelming majority of borrowers putting down less than 5%.
-The April 2016 reduction in PMI rates for borrowers with higher FICO scores and April 2018 reduction for lower FICO borrowers had partially offset that.
-Between December 2021 and December 2022, PMMS rates have more than doubled from 3.10 percent to 6.33 percent as of December 9, 2022.
-As shown in the bottom table, a borrower putting 3.5 percent down with a FICO score less than 720 will currently find FHA financing to be more financially attractive, borrowers with FICOs of 720 and above will find GSE execution with PMI to be more attractive.
+In January 2015, President Obama announced a 50 bps cut in annual insurance premiums.
+In February 2023, Vice president Harris announced another 30 bps cut to FHA insurance premiums, making FHA mortgages more attractive than GSE mortgages for the overwhelming majority of borrowers putting down less than 5%.
+As shown in the bottom table, a borrower putting 3.5 percent down with a FICO score less than 740 will currently find FHA financing to be more financially attractive, borrowers with FICOs of 740 and above will find GSE execution with PMI to be more attractive.
+This calculation shows both the FHA MIP cut and the new GSE LLPAs: it does not reflect the more favorable GSE LLPAs for LMI borrowers.